Aebel-Shajan/django-tutorial/README.md

 ```

 # Making model changes
+0. cd into mysite python project: `cd mysite`
 1. Change your models (in models.py).
-2. Run python manage.py makemigrations to create migrations for those changes
+2. Run `python manage.py makemigrations` to create migrations for those changes
-3. Run python manage.py migrate to apply those changes to the database.
+3. Run `python manage.py migrate` to apply those changes to the database.

+# Running server
+To run the Django server do `python manage.py runserver`